-Summary: written and published July ’14: the next two articles deal with a doctrinal error in Protestant teachings known as “the active obedience of Christ” – that Jesus vicariously accomplished and fulfilled the law of Moses for every Christian, resulting in the righteousness of God being given to the believer as a legal, judicial righteousness and as a consequence of the life Christ lived out in the flesh before the event of the cross.
+Summary: This article was written and published July ’14.
+The next two articles deal with a doctrinal error in Protestant teachings known as “the active obedience of Christ” – that Jesus vicariously accomplished and fulfilled the law of Moses for every Christian, resulting in the righteousness of God being given to the believer as a legal, judicial righteousness and as a consequence of the life Christ lived out in the flesh before the event of the cross.
 The bottom line is that this is not the true gospel, but rather a different gospel (Gal.
 1:6-9).
 And this is a serious charge against those who hold this doctrine as truth.
 These two articles use a lot of scripture in order to prove the points I make, so please be prepared to study and concentrate if you go on to read them.
-Nothing is to difficult for the believer to understand.
+Nothing is too difficult for the believer to understand.
 You just may need to re-read a few times to better comprehend important points.

 We all (teachers and theologians) have the tendency, in getting hold of some truth, to pursue our own reasonings on it.
 In divine things all too often we have thoughts in which there may easily be some error or flaw, some obvious text forgotten that would show the contradiction, or with which the drawn conclusions are in disagreement.
 It becomes essential to review all one’s assertions and statements, and compare them with the word of God.
 We should always search God’s word to understand, in our measure, all its teaching on any point.
 It is then we may be guarded against any self-drawn conclusions which may, more or less, swerve us from God’s truth (John 17:17).